AmrShoukry/AirBnB_clone/README.md

+instructions for starting:
-you can start the command interpreter by moving to the root folder (/AirBnB_clone). after starting it you will see a prompt in the form of (hbnb), this means that the program is running successfully here is a list of the commands that you can use and an example -or more- for each of them:
+  you can start the command interpreter by moving to the root folder (/AirBnB_clone). after starting it you will see a prompt in the form of (hbnb), this means that the program is running  successfully

+here is a list of the commands that you can use and an example -or more- for each of them:

 1-quit: this command exits the command line interpreter.

 2-create: this command takes one argument in the form of the class that you wish to create.